 One path to overcoming this obstacle is to cultivate as many opportunities for you and your team to receive those in-person cues.
 Video calls and meetings are ideal for this, as they give you the closest fidelity to being co-located.
 So rather than writing an email or phoning a colleague, ask if they can hop on a quick video chat.
-In The Watercooler, our online community of leaders in Know Your Team, one manager mentioned how his team always turns their cameras on for video calls – be it one-on-one meetings, team meetings, discussions, or brainstorm sessions.
+In our online community of leaders in Know Your Team, one manager mentioned how his team always turns their cameras on for video calls – be it one-on-one meetings, team meetings, discussions, or brainstorm sessions.
 In our survey, remote managers and employees said that they used video to hold meetings and conversations either several times a week (32%) or every single day (22%).

 Additionally, the lack of nuanced expression in remote communication means that you’ll want to offer your team more grace and generosity when giving and receiving communications.
 If someone’s message comes across as brusque to you, assume positive intent behind it.
 Perhaps they were writing their note to you after a stressful call with a customer.
 Maybe they’ve got a kid at home who’s sick and it’s been weighing on their mind.

-When I interviewed Wade Foster, CEO of Zapier, on our podcast, The Heartbeat, he echoed this, describing how hard it is to “read” people in a remote work environment – and how facile it is to assume how someone is feeling.
+When I interviewed Wade Foster, CEO of Zapier, on our podcast, he echoed this, describing how hard it is to “read” people in a remote work environment – and how facile it is to assume how someone is feeling.
 Instead, what Wade tries to account for this by rigorously clarifying his intentions.
 If he sends a Slack message and wonders if he came across imposingly, he’ll ask, “Ah, did I overstep there?”
 In other words, he never hesitates to clear the air, seek common ground, and try to ensure he and the other person are on the same page.

 Throughout the workday, be it using video more often or assuming greater positive intent in communications, looking to establish more empathy is a key best practice of remote communication.